Atiyah-Hirzebruch spectral sequence for topological insulators and superconductors: $E_2$ pages for 1651 magnetic space groups: Real-space AHSS

 In the view of (\ref{eq:suspension_iso_r_K}), $E^1_{p,-n}$ is generated by an orbit of $n$-dimensional massive Dirac Hamiltonians over the virtual $n$-sphere labeled by $p$-cells as in

 Here, $\tilde \p_\mu = \frac{\p}{\p \tilde x_\mu}$.
 The Hamiltonians for equivalent $p$-cells are related as

 for $g \in {\cal G}$.
 For a given irrep $\alpha(\bx^p_i)$ of $p$-cell $D^p_i$, the classification of the mass term $m \g_0$ is determined according to Table\ref{tab:r_AZ}, which is the same as the periodic table of topological insulators and superconductors~\cite{Kitaev_periodic2009, RyuTenFold}.
 In Table \ref{tab:r_AZ}, the matrix size of the generating Dirac Hamiltonian is shown on the right of the parentheses.
+Note that the matrix size shown in TABLE~\ref{tab:r_AZ} does not include the dimension of the representation space of the irreducible representation $\alpha$.
+The matrix sizes of the Dirac Hamiltonians are derived in the same manner as in the momentum space (TABLE~\ref{tab:k_AZ}), except that the isomorphism of $K$-groups shifts to the bottom right within the complex and real AZ classes in TABLE~\ref{tab:r_AZ}.